carbon-language/carbon-lang/llvm/docs/HowToUpdateDebugInfo.rst

 There is also a MIR-level debugify pass that can be run before each backend pass, see:
-:ref:`Mutation testing for MIR-level transformations`.
+:ref:`Mutation testing for MIR-level transformations<MIRDebugify>`.

 ``debugify`` in regression tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^